Building a Clear View of Your Customers

 - Power Automate simplifies and automates workflows and processes to increase efficiency by reducing manual requirements.

-- Azure AI powers advanced data modelling, custom insights, and predictive analytics.
+- Azure AI powers advanced data modeling, custom insights, and predictive analytics.

 Plus, third-party data sources and applications can be connected to your CDP to ensure that a true 360-degree view of the customer is delivered at all times.
 Providing this single view of the customer is critical to providing personalized and meaningful interactions through all possible channels: face-to-face, email, online, social, and over the phone.